mirainc/mira-kit/README.md

 }
 ```

+Your app's `strings.json` must include at least one language localization for each property in `presentation_properties`.
+Additionally, the Mira dashboard will expect your app to define at least one localization for the key `content_type`, which represents the type of data your app handles.
+For example, the Media Player app's `content_type` in English is "Media", and a restaurant app's `content_type` in English might be "Menu."

 This file should also include translations of any user-facing text for your app, and will be passed to your app at runtime.

 ### The Executable